 - Certificate of degree in English and native language (if earned)

-- Official GRE scores (explore the GRE General Test at Home as a potential option through September 30, 2020)
+- Required for PhD Applications – Official GRE scores – explore the GRE General Test at Home as a potential option if you are not able to take it in person

-- Official TOEFL scores* (explore the TOEFL iBT® Special Home Edition as a potential option through September 30, 2020
+- Official TOEFL scores* (explore the TOEFL iBT® Special Home Edition as a potential option)

 - Evidence of financial resources*